yamtl/yamtl.github.io/README.md

 ## YAMTL

-**YAMTL** (*Yet Another Model Transformation Language*) is a model-to-model transformation engine whose transformations are defined with an internal DSL of Xtend (also called YAMTL).
+**YAMTL** is an EMF-based model-to-model transformation engine whose transformations are defined with an internal DSL of Xtend (*Yet Another Model Transformation Language*).

 ### Getting started